LorittaBot/DiscordInteraKTions/README.md

 }

 class CharacterExecutor : SlashCommandExecutor() {
-    companion object : SlashCommandExecutorDeclaration(CharacterExecutor::class) { // This needs to be a class reference to the executor class!
+    companion object : SlashCommandExecutorDeclaration() { // This needs to be a class reference to the executor class!
         // By default, if you don't override the options, no options will be set override val options = Option